Business Legal Services

 Governs the departure of an owner and the transfer or redemption of their ownership interest.

-Provides for issuance of new ownership interests to a founder, partner, employee, or investor, including equity purchase and related ownership adjustments.
+Documents the admission of a new founder, partner, employee, or investor, including ownership issuance and related ownership adjustments.

 Transfers ownership interests between existing founders, partners, or investors.